nolimitcarter/bitcoinTicker/README.md

 ## Usage:

 Intro to webscraping.
 It's a pretty simple program.
 All it does is create the device, makes a request to the website which is in json format, loads in the data, and picks what to show on the dotmatrix.
-You could also redirect it to a file.
+You are able to use different cryptocurrencies and can also redirect the output to a file.

 ## License